algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 - The game interactions such as game control or opening menu not functioning.
 - Going over the limit of 16 bits.
 - Customer not satisfied with the final product.

+## Future improvements

+- Randomize patterns for the ghosts.
+- Allows the player to select the apparence of the caracter.

 ## Glossary